cli-kit/cli-command/bin/coerce.md

 * `-l, --list <items>`: a list
 * `-o, --optional [value]`: an *optional* value

+with hard line breaks in the description

+that contains multiple paragraphs

 ## Examples

 Generate an error on missing required option.